cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

                    : Blockchain & Decentralization
 ```

-The next sections delve into each of these technologies in more detail.
+In the next sections, I delve into each of these technologies in more detail.

 ## Files and Static HTML